Income you pay tax on

 - Māori Authority distributions, such as having your electricity bill paid or buying land from the authority at a discounted price

 - income from selling capital assets in some circumstances — for example if you sell a property within an applicable bright-line period that is not excluded from the bright-line property rules or capital assets such as machinery that you have claimed depreciation on.

 Income from prizes or volunteering

 Check with IR whether you need to pay tax if you get:

 - a sum of money for your work as a volunteer or for doing charitable work — often called an honorarium

 - more than $500 in prize money, for example as a sports prize.

-If you win money from Lotto or Bonus Bonds, you don’t have to pay tax on your prize, but you pay tax on any interest you earn if you invest the money.
+If you win money from Lotto or Bonus Bonds, you do not have to pay tax on your prize, but you pay tax on any interest you earn if you invest the money.